10up/classifai/README.md

 ### 3. Deployment

 The documentation site will automatically deploy to GitHub Pages when changes are merged into the `trunk` branch.
 You can view the live documentation at [https://10up.github.io/classifai/](https://10up.github.io/classifai/).

-## Frequently Asked Questions

-For a full list of frequently asked questions, please refer to the [ClassifAI documentation site](https://10up.github.io/classifai/get-started/faq).

-### Where do I report security bugs found in this plugin?

-Please report security bugs found in the source code of the undefined plugin through the [Patchstack Vulnerability Disclosure  Program](https://patchstack.com/database/vdp/f298c330-8d56-4af5-8a69-736281841ce1).
-The Patchstack team will assist you with verification, CVE assignment, and notify the developers of this plugin.

 ## Support Level